 The Centre provides doctoral level training in a unique multidisciplinary environment at the interfaces between chemical, engineering, computational, pharmaceutical and biomedical sciences.
-A comprehensive scientific and soft-skills training curriculum in the UK universities involves students undertaking a 12-week training project at both academic and industry sites before commencing their PhD research.
-The SSPC students also undertake a structured four-year doctoral programme.
+A comprehensive scientific and soft-skills training curriculum also involves our UK-based students undertaking a 12-week training project at both academic and industry sites before commencing their PhD research and our Ireland-based students undertaking an industry placement.

-The CDT (Centre for Doctoral Training) is funded by the Engineering and Physical Sciences Council, Science Foundation Ireland and 19 industry partners.
+The CDT (Centre for Doctoral Training) is funded by the Engineering and Physical Sciences Council (EPSRC), Science Foundation Ireland (SFI) and a number of industry partners.
 The Centre provides world-leading training to prepare strategic-thinking scientists for high achieving careers in the pharmaceutical and healthcare sectors.

 In addition, students participate in innovation and entrepreneurship activities, conference and colloquia events, team working and problem solving, and outreach activities, all with very close industry involvement.

-Candidates should have, or expect to obtain, a first or upper second class degree, or non-UK equivalent, in pharmacy, chemistry, engineering, physics, biology, mathematics or related sciences or a relevant master’s qualification.
+Candidates should have, or expect to obtain, a first or upper-second class degree, or international equivalent, in pharmacy, chemistry, engineering, physics, biology, mathematics or related sciences, or a relevant master’s qualification.

-SSPC studentships are open to UK and EU students and provide a stipend and full fees in one of the following universities: Trinity College Dublin, University College Cork or University College Dublin.
+SSPC is the Science Foundation Ireland Research Centre for Pharmaceuticals.
+Studentships are based in Ireland and are open to UK, EU and non-EU students.
+Funding will cover EU fees only and a stipend in one of the following universities: Trinity College Dublin, University College Cork or University College Dublin.

 For more information, please contact:

-Dr Claudia Matz (CDT-TransPharmTech@nottingham.ac.uk) University of Nottingham (UK)
+Ms Julia Thompson/Dr Claudia Matz (CDT-TransPharmTech@nottingham.ac.uk) University of Nottingham (UK)

 Ms Sarah Marks (firstname.lastname@example.org) University College London (UK)

-Ms Catherine O’Brien (catherine.OBrien@tcd.ie) SSPC – The SFI Research Centre for Pharmaceuticals (Republic of Ireland)
+Ms Catherine O’Brien (catherine.OBrien@tcd.ie) SSPC – The SFI Research Centre for Pharmaceuticals (Ireland)